amzwang1/VGO-Librarian-Script/vgo-librarian-main copy/README.md

 # librarian

+NOTE: All credit for this script goes to Justin Yu (fractal161).
+I only made a few minor edits to it to make it more functional.

 The [MIT Video Game Orchestra](https://www.youtube.com/@mitvgo/) performs a large amount of music every semester, which is rehearsed weekly.
 The arrangements themselves are a core part of the process, as they are frequently modified based on feedback from rehearsals.
 As a result, updated arrangements must be printed and arranged into binders every week.
 When done manually, this takes considerable effort (citation: I have done this).

 This repository streamlines process by automatically organizing and combining each part into their appropriate binder, batching the outputs for easy printing.